Direct solution to constrained tropical optimization problems with application to project scheduling: Introduction

 The problem of minimizing the product in question was examined in early works \cite{Cuninghamegreen1962Describing,Engel1975Diagonal,Superville1978Various} by using conventional mathematical techniques.
 It was shown that the minimum in the problem is equal to the tropical spectral radius of the matrix $\bm{A}$, and attained at the corresponding tropical eigenvectors of this matrix.
-Later, the problem was formulated in the framework of tropical mathematics in \cite{Cuninghamegreen1979Minimax}, where, in addition, a complete solution was proposed by reducing to a linear programming problem.
-Solutions based on elements of tropical mathematics were derived in \cite{Elsner2004Maxalgebra,Elsner2010Maxalgebra,Krivulin2005Evaluation,Krivulin2006Eigenvalues}.
+Later, the problem was formulated in the framework of tropical mathematics in \cite{Cuninghamegreen1979Minimax}, where a complete solution was proposed by reducing to a linear programming problem.
+Solutions based on tropical mathematics were derived in \cite{Elsner2004Maxalgebra,Elsner2010Maxalgebra}.
 The results of \cite{Elsner2010Maxalgebra} included an implicit description of a complete solution in the form of a vector inequality, and provided a computational procedure to solve the inequality.
-Finally, new complete solutions to both the problem and its generalizations, which have objective functions of an extended form, and additional constraints, were given in \cite{Krivulin2013Amultidimensional,Krivulin2014Aconstrained,Krivulin2015Extremal}.
+Finally, complete solutions in terms of tropical mathematics to both the problem and its generalizations, which have objective functions of an extended form as well as additional constraints, were given in \cite{Krivulin2014Aconstrained,Krivulin2015Extremal,Krivulin2015Amultidimensional}.

-In this paper, we consider a new rather general optimization problem, which includes all above problems as special cases.
-We provide a complete solution in an explicit form to the problem on the basis of the approach developed in \cite{Krivulin2012Atropical,Krivulin2013Amultidimensional,Krivulin2014Complete,Krivulin2014Aconstrained,Krivulin2015Extremal}, which introduces an additional variable to represent the values of the objective function, and then reduces the initial problem to a parametrized vector inequality.
-The minimum of the objective function is evaluated by using the existence conditions for the solution of this inequality.
-A complete solution to the problem is given by the solutions of the inequality, provided the parameter is set to the minimum value.
-As a consequence, we obtain solutions to new special cases of the general problem.
+In this paper, we consider a new rather general optimization problem, which includes known problems as special cases.
+We provide a complete solution in an explicit form on the basis of the approach developed in \cite{Krivulin2014Aconstrained,Krivulin2015Extremal,Krivulin2015Amultidimensional}, which introduces an additional variable to represent the values of the objective function, and then reduces the initial problem to a parametrized vector inequality.
+The minimum of the objective function is evaluated by using the solution existence conditions for the inequality.
+A complete solution to the problem is given by the solutions of the parametrized inequality, provided the parameter is set to the minimum value.
+We discuss the computational complexity of the result to show that the solution can be obtained in polynomial time.
+As a consequence, we propose solutions to new special cases of the general problem.